Stearsby Lakes - Closure

 A monthly report on the fishing at Stearsby lakes.
 A detailed catch analysis, photo's and fishy musings: Click here to read.

-The boats have been fully restored and are now back on the fishery for use on the top lake.
+The boats are now back on the fishery for use on the top lake.
 The boats are equipped with bailing buckets and new anchors, the oars and life-jackets are kept in the hut.
 Members are reminded to make sure that the boats are locked on the moorings and that the oars are put back in the hut after use.
-Be safe when afloat!.
-More details in the Stearsby Notes section.
+Be safe when afloat !

 The Kingfisher Diary